2019 PHS-CC PTSO Needy Family Drive Thank You

-The Plainfield community has always generously supported the PHS-CC PTSO Needy Family Drive and 2018 proved to be no different.
-This was our 26th year for this project and our goal consistently remains to make the holiday season a little merrier for families of Plainfield School District 202.
-We helped over 40 families this year by providing an array of gifts for every family member and abundant food baskets.
+In 2019, the Plainfield community continued to support the PHS-CC Needy Family Drive and we feel incredibly blessed.
+This was our 27th year and our goal consistently remains to make the holiday season a little merrier for families of Plainfield School District 202.
+We scaled back our operation a bit but still managed to help 20 families by providing an array of gifts for every family member and abundant food baskets.
 And, of course, we couldn’t have done it without the compassionate people of this community.
-We can honestly report that each family was overwhelmed with gratitude and appreciation which left some speechless but just as many thanking us profusely.

 Central and Lakewood Falls Elementary Schools held highly successful food drives which allowed us to provide food baskets augmented by frozen turkeys donated by the community and collected and stored by the Plainfield Moose.
 The Plainfield Moose Lodge #2491 invited its members to donate to a toy drive and the Needy Family Drive was the grateful recipient of many of those donations.